-BlazBlue: Continuum Shift likes to take risks.
-For a series willing to bend the fighting genre’s core concepts to their breaking points, BlazBlue offers what few fighting games do nowadays: an experience to think and play in new and interesting ways.
+BlazBlue: Continuum Shift likes to take risk For a series willing to bend the fighting genre’s core concepts to their breaking points, BlazBlue offers what few fighting games do nowadays: an experience to think and play in new and interesting way

 With that said, BlazBlue is also incredibly creative and plays intelligently, offering up a diverse cast of fascinatingly bizarre characters while demanding some skill from the player to get the most out of them.
 There weren’t any real oversights that needed correcting in a sequel, Continuum Shift simply adds more on top of the already-fantastic BlazBlue core.